 You don’t have to face the aftermath of a truck accident alone.
 Our experienced legal team at D’Amore Law Group will stand by your side.
 We will help gather the evidence, negotiate with ruthless insurance companies, and represent you at trial if necessary.
 Money can’t reverse the damage done or heal your injuries.
 But it can help lessen the financial nightmare you and your family have been in since the accident.

-D’Amore Law Group has been a pillar of the community for almost three decades, and Tom D’Amore is one on the few attorneys in the country to receive a truck accident law certification through the National Board of Trial Advocacy.
+D’Amore Law Group has been a pillar of the community for over three decades, and Tom D’Amore is one of the few attorneys in the Pacific Northwest to receive a truck accident law certification through the National Board of Trial Advocacy.
 Contact us now for a free case evaluation.
 We get no fee unless we win, so don’t wait.